-The following section identifies specific examples of state and local TNC regulations that offer a broad cross section of approaches compared with those in place in California today.
+The following section identifies specific examples of state and local TNC regulations that offer models that differ from those in place in California today.
+These case study examples were selected based on concerns identified by community partners and advocates, San Francisco partner agencies, and TA Board representatives.